 Recognizing that they must leave or die at the hands of the Chinese, William, Marshall, and Hannah plan a daring escape for the whole community that will take them to safety in South America.
 Once the extended family is settled in Columbia, William, Marshall, and Hannah continue their journey across the Atlantic Ocean.
 Off the coast of Africa, they meet the other witness foretold in Revelation, William’s female counterpart, and together they travel to Jerusalem, as demonic forces work to destroy them all.

-ManMen’s controversial content – including unique or slanted belief systems, Christian references and sacred rites – as well as the use of pot and alcohol, sexual content, and polygamy.
-All designed to equally disturb atheist or Christian.
+ManMen’s controversial content – including unique or slanted belief systems, Christian references, and sacred rites – as well as the use of pot and alcohol, sexual content, and polygamy.
+All are designed to equally disturb atheist or Christian.

-Read a 2-page synopsis of MadMen – click here: short synopsis
+Read a 2-page synopsis of MadMen – click here: the short synopsis

 Read a more-thorough synopsis – click here: MadMen_SYNOPSIS 2019